Meridian Hall (Toronto): Architecture

 Designed by Earle C. Morgan and Page & Steeles' Peter Dickinson, the performing arts venue is an example of a mid-twentieth century modern performing arts venue.
 It is four stories high and is broken up into three main forms: the entrance block, auditorium and fly tower.
 The central form of the building is highly symmetrical with an open floor plan.
 Structurally, the performing arts venue uses steel trusses and concrete to hold the majority of the building together.
 There are two court, on the east and west sides of the building.
 The exterior is clad in Alabama limestone.

 The interior was designed by Herbert Irvine, inspired by the Royal Festival Hall in London, England.
 The seats were designed to resemble those in the Royal Festival Hall.
 The interior also resembles the Royal Festival Hall in other ways, with its large double-height foyer with coffered ceilings, cantilevered stairs, a mezzanine foyer, side lounges and basement lounge, an improvement not seen in Toronto theatres to that date.
 The fan-shaped auditorium has polished bronze doors, and a curved large single balcony, with wood panelling for acoustics.
-There are no unobstructed views and no seat is further than 124 ft from the stage.
+There are no obstructed views and no seat is further than 124 ft from the stage.

 The materials used were luxurious.
 They included glazing, granite, copper, bronze, Carrara marble, carpet, cherry plywood panels and Brazilian rosewood.
 The performing arts venue is very diverse in its range of materials and employs them in such a way that they are not overshadowed by the unique forms of the building.

 A large effort was made to provide the hall with good acoustics.
 The acoustic consultants were Henderson and Kodaras.
 The walls of the auditorium are lined with cherry plywood over concrete block, in a waffle pattern.
 These are movable absorbent panels.
 The opening is high to the balcony to allow full sound penetration to the balcony, and the rear wall is highly absorbent so that no sound would reflect off the rear wall, as it would be slightly delayed.
 These efforts were made so no false images of the sound of the stage or orchestra would occur.
 The sharply ramped floor helped to allow high frequency sounds to reach all patrons.

 Later changes came in 1996.
 The acoustics were improved with an acoustic amplification system, which gives the audience the sense that the sound surrounds them.
 At the same time, an elevator was installed.
 A further renovation was completed in 2010, in conjunction with the construction of the L Tower condominium building to the rear, completed in 2016.